 [There is no separate application for these awards - applicants to the Smith MBA program are automatically considered.]

 The Smith School of Business awards scholarships based on scholastic merit, evidence of leadership, GMAT scores, and work experience.
 The generous donors who provide these scholarships recognize the importance of attracting outstanding students from all over the world to the Smith School MBA program.
 All applicants whose applications are complete by the priority deadline receive automatic consideration.

-- The priority application deadline for the part-time MBA in February 2.
+- The priority application deadline for the part-time MBA is 2/2.